 Would I stop hitchhiking in India?
 I hitchhiked in five minutes after the truck driver dropped me off in the middle of nowhere, harassed.
 Would I think ill of the Kumaoni people or the truck drivers?
 No, I know solo backpackers who have had great experiences hitchhiking in trucks in India, and bad experiences as well.
 So, get this.
 It’s one filthy individual doing one filthy deed.
 Forget these sets or subsets we create to simplify things for ourselves.

 Now, the final question: Is it a good idea to hitchhike on a truck in India?
-Maybe at this point, I would slowly take one foot out of the door and keep another one back.
-Truck is a bit tricky to get out of.
+The truck is a bit tricky to get out of.
 It’s high.
 One can get out of a car, or a bike, if the situation calls for it.
 But a truck is surely tricky.
 I would say it’s better to avoid trucks, in India or anywhere, for that matter.
-(Updated: I hitchhiked in a truck in Himachal Pradesh at night alone and been perfectly safe)
+(Updated: I hitchhiked in a truck in Himachal Pradesh at night alone and was perfectly safe)

 But I have a more concrete point to make.
 If a vehicle (car, truck, tempo, or any other) stops without you asking for a lift, and offers to drop you off on the way, it’s highly advisable not to entertain that vehicle.
 It’s not necessary that the driver has a bad intention.
 But the possibility is more sound here, because you didn’t ask for it, a person is offering it at his/her own whim.
 There may be something underlying.